Divyanshu422/Learning/React_Project/NamasteReact/Lecture4/Readme.md

 - Now we will use the useEffect hook to make the `API call`
 - In the coding, we have created the state variable `filteredData` and assigned the empty array to it not the null value becoz map function is called on the array.

+## Spinner loader Logic:

+- the state variable on which we have called the map function -> must be checked if it is empty or not.
+- if the state variable is empty then we can apply spinner loader or
+- if the state variable is not empty [ i.e. api call has been made ] then we can use the cards

 ### See video: Time stamp Lecture 6:

 - Using debugger for checking useEffect [ in inspect window ] => at 25 minutes post
 - `Optional chaining` -> 48 min
+- `Spinner loader` -> 50 min